 Here are some recommended tools if you are a leader who wants to buy a feedback tool for your team and direct reports

 I sometimes find it strange that there aren’t more good tools that cater directly to managers, but I guess this side of the industry will mature soon with the onset of remote work.

-#2 Does anonymity of feedback matter to you
+#Criteria 2 - Does anonymity of employee feedback matter to you